 Working Groups sponsored by the Whitney Humanities Center gather faculty and graduate students for reading and discussion on topics proposed by the groups themselves.
 They typically meet once or twice a month.

-Working Groups, 2017–2018
+Working Groups, 2022–2023

 This workshop has existed at Yale since the late 1980s and concentrates on discussions of religion’s role in American history and culture from the colonial period to the present.
 Graduate students give most presentations, but sometimes a professor describes a current project or the group discusses an important new article or book.
 The workshop is open to anyone in the Yale community who wishes to attend—faculty and students alike—and meets once a month during term.

+This group promotes the study and discussion of the works of various European philosophers of the seventeenth and eighteenth centuries.
 Relevant works include, but are not limited to, those of Descartes, Malebranche, Spinoza, Leibniz, Locke, Berkeley, Hume, Reid, and Kant.

 Papers are made available for participants to read beforehand whenever possible.
 The usual session format is to have the author begin with an overview of his or her work, followed by a brief exchange between the author and the official commentator of the paper.
 We then open things up for general discussion (which occupies the bulk of the two-hour meeting).
 All are welcome.